JosephWardDotTech/josephwarddottech.github.io/_posts/2024-01-21-harmonising-selenium.md

 When you have control over network events, it becomes much easier to ensure that your test actions align with what's happening in a structured manner.
 I've encountered situations where a test couldn't perform certain actions due to network issues, and there were no clear indicators on the screen.
 The application might be sending or receiving data in a way that prevents the user from taking action, among other issues.
 Additionally, unpredictable changes in network speed can disrupt the test.
 However, by using code to check if requests are in a "settled" state before proceeding, you can avoid this common problem that leads to unpredictable test behavior.

 ### Stability vs. Exact Duplication
-Although I'm talking about techniques like network syncronisation, I wouldn't go so far as to say I universally endorse them.
-As always, you are the best judge of the appropriate level of testing to determine the shippable quality of whatever's under test, and what constitutes an appropriate abstraction of "if these tests pass that then this is shippable".
-While I have found using techniques similar to this very useful in taming an unruly application in the past, this was contingent on discussion and agreement with the whole team.
-Ultimately, we found increased test stability an acceptale tradeoff for not having a perfectly exact duplicate of the environment a user would use, and considered these techniques as appropriate substitutes for a user's own ability to determine the loadstate of what was under test, when to take certain actions, etc.
+I wouldn't go so far as to say I universally endorse controlling network events despite talking about it here.
+As always, you are the best judge of the appropriate level of testing for the shippable quality of whatever's under test, and what's an appropriate abstraction of "if these tests pass that then this change is shippable".
+While I have found using techniques like these useful in taming an unruly application, this was contingent on discussion and agreement with the whole team.
+Ultimately, we agreed increased test stability an acceptale tradeoff for not having a perfectly exact duplicate of the environment a user would use.
+Extensively manipulating network requests may also tie your UI tests to implementation details of the backend that may not be intended or appropriate.

+This blog post will also not explore the *appropriateness* of tests written using Selenium, Playwright, or Cypress.
+Targetting tests at the appropriate functional layer is a whole subject in and of itself.
+I will therefore generally assume you are writing tests with reference to [The Practical Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) model and [The Way of Testivus](https://web.archive.org/web/20170908010541/http:/www.agitar.com/downloads/TheWayOfTestivus.pdf).

 ### Test Flake:
 Test flake refers to the problem when testing yields inconsistent results on each run.
 Many people mistakenly believe that Selenium, a testing tool, is plagued by this issue, but it's not inherently unreliable.
 Selenium follows the W3C WebDriver rules and uses web commands to control the browser.
 This method can sometimes cause small delays and chances for errors between starting an action and finishing it.
 Also, Selenium has ways to wait for things to happen, but it doesn't automatically sync like newer tools do.
 This means testers have to do more work themselves.
 Plus, when you mix different ways of testing and complicated web designs, it seems like Selenium is more unreliable than it actually is.
 But really, Selenium is doing its job as it's supposed to, within its own limits.